 Find out how is Scope supporting customers to get vaccinated here.

 You should seek medical attention, if you live in a SIL home we will support you to get this.

-If a family member has been exposed to coronavirus (COVID-19) or have any flu-like symptoms like fever, cough, shortness of breath, sore throat, they should self-isolate and seek immediate medical attention.
+If anyone has been exposed to coronavirus (COVID-19) or have any flu-like symptoms like fever, cough, shortness of breath, sore throat, they should get tested and follow the government’s advice.

 We have a clear plan of action, and local response teams to support customers and staff.